Eudokia of Trebizond

-Eudokia Megale Komnene (died after 4 September 1395), was a Trapezuntine noblewoman and a member of the powerful Byzantine Komnenos dynasty as a daughter of Emperor Alexios III of Trebizond.
+Eudokia Megale Komnene (died after 4 September 1395), was a Trapezuntine princess and a member of the powerful Byzantine Komnenos dynasty as a daughter of Emperor Alexios III of Trebizond.

 She was styled Despoina in Sinop after her first marriage to Muslim Turkmen Tadjeddin Pasha of Sinop, Emir of Limnia, which had been arranged by her father to foster peaceful relations between the Pontic Greek Christians and the neighbouring Muslims.